ga4gh/vrs/docs/source/terms_and_model.rst

 * The locations of Alleles within the Haplotype MUST be interpreted independently.
 Alleles that create a net insertion or deletion of sequence MUST NOT change the location of "downstream" Alleles.
-* The `members` attribute is required and MUST contain at least one Allele.
+* The `members` attribute is required and MUST contain at least two Alleles.
-* Haplotypes with one Allele are intended to be distinct entities from the Allele by itself.
-See discussion on :ref:`equivalence`.

 **Sources**